 That's it !

 Some intermediate results will be displayed in the black cmd windows behind the user interface.
-They are also logged in a text file name 'yourserfilename_log.txt'.
+They are also logged in a text file name 'yourserfilename_log.txt' which is stored in the same directory than your SER file.

 At the end of the processing, four windows will appear.
 You can move the mouse over une image to see a small zoom window.
 This is helpful to check focus during acquisition.